pyronear/pyro-risks/docs/source/modules/models/modules.rst

 pyro\_risks.models
 ==================

-The models subpackage contains modules defining preprocessing steps and scoring pipelines.
+The models subpackage contains modules defining steps of the traininig and scoring sklearn pipelines.
 The following modules are available:

 .. toctree::